This Is the Key Difference Between Good and Great Recruiters

 Here’s how to get started:

 A prerequisite for this process is a strong bond of trust between the recruiter and hiring manager.
 Achieving this requires a true understanding of the real job requirements, the ability to quickly present strong candidates, and excellent interviewing skills.
 Collectively, this is how you persuade hiring managers to not exclude strong candidates for the wrong reasons.
-When successful, the recruiter never needs to present more than three to four candidates to make one strong hire.
+The most successful recruiters never need to present more than three to four candidates to make one strong hire.

 This same level of trust needs to be developed with candidates by shifting to a career advisory role, rather than the transactional pushing the job approach.
 Underlying this model involves a discovery process we call “career gap analysis,” comparing the prospect’s current job and career trajectory to what the new position offers.
 Persistence is a part of this starting with the “No NOs!” rule: Not letting candidates say no to your offer until they have a full understanding of the career potential of your job.

 None of this can happen, though, unless you rethink your job descriptions.
 Replace traditional skills- and experience-laden job descriptions with performance profiles defining the open job as five to six performance objectives clarifying job expectations.
 This performance-qualified approach for defining the job expands the talent pool to more diverse, high potential, and non-traditional candidates who would more naturally see the job as a compelling career move.

 - They possess the Achiever Pattern (terms that indicate they’re in the top half or top third of their peer group, and therefore likely to be viewed positively by the hiring manager) and based on their title, company size, and years of experience, the person would quickly see the career potential of your opportunity.
 This case study lesson describes how to use LinkedIn Recruiter to build this “small batch.”